-none of the previous studies have looked at the cause of stress assessed with fitness trackers in a comparatively large sample, taking into account a) the course of the HR in different phases (before, during, and after teaching) and b) other parameters such as appraisal processes and teaching experience.
-Thus, there is a need for further research.

-## Present Investigation
+## Present Study

-The present investigation was part of a larger project targeting the development of classroom management in teachers.
-The study was carried out in a classroom at the university that served as the lab.
+The data analyzed for the present study were obtained from teachers and student teachers who participated in a lab study, as part of a larger project targeting the development of classroom management in teachers.

-Within the time frame of approximately two hours, we distinguished five phases of our study: In the pre-teaching phase, the participants were welcomed, prepared for the following micro-teaching unit, and familiarized with the setting.
-During the teaching phase, the participants taught a 15-minute self-prepared micro-teaching unit to a “class” of three actors that performed nine (possibly disruptive) classroom events (e.g., chatting with a neighbor, heckling, looking at the phone; see Table ## in the supplementary material for an overview and categorization of all events; also see Fig## for a depiction of the laboratory setting of the micro-teaching unit).
-The actors received standardized instructions on a screen (only visible to the actors, but not to the participants) to perform a classroom event every one and a half minutes.
+As part of the larger project, participants cam to the lab individually, and each taught a 15-minute, self-prepared micro-teaching unit to a “class” of three actors (trained student assistants).
+These actors performed nine, possibly disruptive, classroom events (e.g., chatting with a neighbor, heckling, looking at the phone; see Table ## in the supplementary material for an overview and categorization of all events; also see Fig## for a depiction of the laboratory setting of the micro-teaching unit).
+The actors received standardized instructions on a screen (only visible to them, not to the participant) to perform a classroom event every one and a half minutes, and they performed the same scripted disruptions for all participants.
 While teaching, participants wore eye-tracking glasses, and additionally, their lessons were recorded by cameras.